permguard/permguard/site/content/docs/workspace/coding-configurations.md

 To enhance coding efficiency and comfort, PermGuard provides several key commands:

 - `validate`: Validates the configurations in the working directory
+- `fetch`: Fetches the remote state from the remote server
+- `diff`: Calculate and output the differences between the working directory and the remote server
 - `merge`: Merges the remote configurations into the working directory.

 ## Validate